 Make sure that the function and operation of the rupture disk is not impeded through the installation of the device.
-The position of the rupture disk is indicated on a sticker beside it.
-For additional information that is relevant to the process ($\rightarrow \implies 86$).
+The position of the rupture disk is indicated by an adhesive label affixed beside the disk (version with defined medium exit) or by an adhesive label affixed over the disk (version with undefined medium exit).
+In the version with the label affixed over the disk, the sticker is destroyed when the rupture disk is triggered.
+The disk can therefore be visually monitored.
+For additional information that is relevant to the process ($\rightarrow \square$ 86).